 The default settings in Immersive Studio should be appropriate for any user to process their data straight away, however these can be configured per individual needs if required.
 Here's an explanation on what each of these do:

 Distance Spacing: By default, only images 4 meters apart are extracted from a capture and processed.
 This option allows users to increase/decrease the spacing as desired.
-Example: If set to 8.00 images are processed every 8 meters apart.
+Example: If set to 8.00 images are extracted and processed every 8 meters apart.

-Note: You can ONLY select either Distance Spacing or Image Count Spacing.
+You can ONLY select either Distance Spacing or Image Count Spacing.
 If both are selected an error will occur.
 To set Distance spacing, leave Image Count Spacing at 1.
 To set Image Count Spacing, set Distance Spacing to 0.